cscheid/cscheid.net/advice/students.md

 gardening*.

 When I started doing research, I had no idea how important *perseverance* is.
 Good research is equal amounts intelligence and grit.
-You already have plenty of the former (you would not be here otherwise), and the good news is that we can train the latter.
+You already have plenty of the former (you would not be here otherwise), and the good news is that we can train you for the latter.
 But don't underestimate the extent to which continued work on a single hard problem can be emotionally draining.

 This is why I want to meet with you regularly, why I want to hear from you regularly.
 I want to know if you're getting frustrated, and